psu-arts-arch-3/art-203/unit-2/lesson-4/exercise-2-vector-artwork.md

 Favicons were originally designed to be shown in the bookmarks menu of Internet Explorer in 1999, showing a users' "favorite" sites.
 Originally favicons had to be 16px x 16px images located in a site's root folder, and they had to be called "favicon.ico" using an obscure file format.

-Today most favicons are 32px x 32px PNG images, and the don't have to be stored in the root folder.
+Today most favicons are 32px x 32px PNG images, and they don't have to be stored in the root folder.
 Many sites also include larger "Touch-icons" for use in certain contexts on mobile devices.

 Muse makes it very easy to set a favicon for your site, but if you ever want to set up a favicon in another development platform, here is a [thorough guide for all your icon needs.](https://css-tricks.com/favicon-quiz/)

 ![](/assets/lesson-4/top-favicons.jpg)

-This image shows the favicons for the top 300,000 websites, with their size determined by their relative page-views.
+This image shows the favicons of the top 300,000 websites, with their size determined by their relative page-views.
 You can browse also see an [interactive version of the visualization](https://nmap.org/favicon/), which really shows the popularity of red and blue.
 Why do you think that is?

 ### Workflow